-The use of oral amino acid-based elemental formula (B4161, B4153) may be considered appropriate, and the codes will be payable when one of the following conditions is present on the submitted claim:
+The use of oral amino acid-based elemental formula (B4161, B4153) may be considered appropriate, and the codes will be payable when one of the following conditions are present on the submitted claim:

-- Cystic fibrosis
+- o Cystic fibrosis

 - Amino acid, organic acid, and fatty acid metabolic and malabsorption disorders (e.g., phenylketonuria, maple syrup urine disease, homocystinuria, tyrosinemia, methylmalonic acidemia, and propionic acidemia)

 - IgE-mediated allergies to food proteins

 - Food protein-induced enterocolitis syndrome

 - Eosinophilic esophagitis

 - Eosinophilic gastroenteritis

 - Eosinophilic colitis

-Covered ICD-10 Code List:
+Covered ICD-10 code list:

-This policy is designed to address medical guidelines appropriate for most individuals with a particular disease, illness, or condition.
-Each person's unique clinical circumstances may warrant individual consideration, based on a review of applicable medical records.
+This policy is designed to address medical guidelines that are appropriate for the majority of individuals with a particular disease, illness, or condition.
+Each person's unique clinical circumstances may warrant individual consideration, based on review of applicable medical records.